ashipaek0/energy-dashboard/README.md

 ## 🔄 Automatic Updates (CI/CD)

-This repository includes a GitHub Actions workflow that automatically builds and pushes a Docker image to Docker Hub on every push to main.
+This repository includes a GitHub Actions workflow that automatically builds and pushes a Docker image to Docker Hub on every push to `main`.

 To automatically update the running container on your server, add Watchtower to your `docker-compose.yml`: